Published in Criminal Law on May 5, 2022.

 At the very least, it leaves you at the mercy of the court, and at the most, it can force you to serve unnecessary time.

-If you are charged with violating a probation sentence, having an attorney on your side who knows the prosecutors, the judge, and can effectively argue on your behalf will produce far better results than handling it alone.
+If you are charged with violating a probation sentence, having a legal team on your side who knows the prosecutors, and the judge, and can effectively argue on your behalf will produce far better results than handling it alone.

-The Indiana probation violation lawyers at Eskew Law have managed several cases just like yours.
+The Indiana probation violation lawyers at Eskew Law, LLC have managed several cases just like yours